dailymotion/webpack-multi-output/README.md

 * fix language detection in the filename (or force the value at the end)
 * make it work with multiple entries / code splitting
-* better perfs. it's all about the perf man.

 Bonus:

 * make it work with sourcemap

-Experiments:

-* try a mode where the plugin would run after uglify, so uglify wouldn't take forever.
-We need to use something in the loader that won't be removed.